 There’s no telling if or when the Microsoft Seasonality Forecasting tool might come out of Beta, but I’d like to see it released.
 Perhaps now that the patent application has been published, we might see it move out of the Microsoft Adcenter Labs sometime soon.

-There are some keyword research tools, like Keyword Discovery, that do provide a years worth of Seasonal Trends, though it would be nice to have more than a single years worth of data to look at.
-Being able to identify similar phrases that may also be seasonal (but don’t have a history of data to use to tell) would also be a good option, if it worked as well as the Microsoft patent application seems to suggest.
+There are some keyword research tools, like Keyword Discovery, that do provide years worth of Seasonal Trends, though it would be nice to have more than a single year worth of data to look at.
+Being able to identify similar phrases that may also be seasonal (but don’t have a history of data to use to tell) would also be a good option if it worked as well as the Microsoft patent application seems to suggest.